aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/revisionautoformat/_index.md

 ```

 Gets the number of this revision.

+**Remarks**

 Zero means this revision does not contains id.

 **Returns:**
 int